 Soothe your sore muscles with a relaxing soak in Hot Springs’ therapeutic thermal waters.
 While the majority of the bathhouses have been repurposed, two still operate as spas, each with their own unique qualities: Quapaw Baths & Spa and the Buckstaff Bathhouse.
 Enjoy private baths and public pools at Quapaw Baths & Spa, or the traditional bathing experience at the Buckstaff Bathhouse.
 Both offer massages and other spa services as well.

 Now that you’re feeling refreshed, it’s time to hit the town for an early dinner.
-Popular restaurants along Central Avenue in the heart of downtown include Deluca’s Pizzaria, Diablos Tacos & Mezcal, Rolando's Restaurante, Brick House Grill, The Porterhouse, and The Ohio Club.
+Popular restaurants along Central Avenue in the heart of downtown include Deluca’s Pizzaria, Diablos Tacos & Mezcal, Rolando's Restaurante, Brick House Grill, The Porterhouse, The Ohio Club, and Ambrosia at Angel's.

 Need something sweet after dinner?
 Visit one of the delicious sweet shops in downtown Hot Springs for ice cream, candy, fudge, or caramel apples including, Kilwin's, Mamoo's Creamery, Chill & Go, or Pour Some Sugar On Me Sweet Shoppe.
 After your tasty treat, reunite with your car and a long list of all the things you want to do next time you’re in town!